Speak to a qualified cancer nurse

 Bowel cancer is cancer in any part of the large bowel (colon or rectum).
 It is sometimes known as colorectal cancer and might also be called colon cancer or rectal cancer, depending on where it starts.
-Cancer of the small bowel is very rare and is usually called ‘small bowel cancer’ or ‘small intestine cancer’.
+Cancer of the small bowel is very rare – it is called small bowel cancer or small intestine cancer.
+For information on its treatment and management, call 13 11 20.

 Bowel cancer grows from the inner lining of the bowel (mucosa).
 It usually develops from small growths on the bowel wall called polyps.
 Most polyps are harmless (benign), but some become cancerous (malignant) over time.